Races of Farland

 The dark folk races, though quite different in many ways, share some commonalities: they all tend to seek power, and they all tend to value cruelty and the infliction of pain.
 Orcs and Goblinoids are not evil by nature, although they tend strongly towards it, and good or, more commonly, neutral specimens have been known to appear even in the occupied lands.
 Certain qualities and descriptions fit all Dark Folk.
 Read more about dark folk here.

 All Dark Folk receive the following bonus languages.
-They do not get the bonus languages listed in the SRD.

 Dark Folk Racial Traits